SteeltoeOSS/Documentation/docs/messaging/amqp.md

 ### Exchange

-The `Exchange` interface represents an AMQP Exchange, which is what a message producer sends to.
+The `Exchange` interface represents an AMQP exchange, which is what a message producer sends to.
 Each Exchange within a virtual host of a broker has a unique name as well as a few other properties.
 The following example shows the `Exchange` interface: